 Many places associated with Gulliver's story are still worth a visit: one of his farms is on the B3072 just north of West Moors at SU0703 At Kinson the tower of the church of St Andrew (SZ064964) was used for storing contraband, and grooves cut by smuggler's ropes could at one time be seen.
 Ledges on the tower have also been damaged by the hauling of kegs.
 The table tomb at the foot of the tower was supposedly purpose-made for the storage of contraband.
 On the N side of the church is the grave of Robert Trotman, the head of a gang of smugglers shot by the customs men in 1765.
 Woodlands, the Dower House, Ensbury vicarage and Kinson House are also said to have had smuggling connections.
 At Wimborne Minster (SU0001) Gulliver's House is in West Borough, and his tomb stone can be seen in the Minster, on the north wall of the baptistry (map 195 -- thanks to Christine Oliver, the head guide, for this info).

 Bournemouth's most famous smuggler was Isaac Gulliver, who achieved almost legendary status.
-He's the archetypical smuggler, a real lovable villain.
-And in one respect at least, Gulliver is different from other partners in the free-trade: he claimed never to have killed a man in the course of a long career.
+Though his reputation as a lovable villain is dubious, in one respect at least, Gulliver is different from other partners in the free-trade: he claimed never to have killed a man in the course of a long career.

 Unlike some smuggling heroes, such as Sam Hookey, who was created in the 1950s to advertise a holiday camp, it is clear that Gulliver really did exist, and carried out some extraordinary exploits.
 While on the one hand there is ample documentary evidence surrounding his life, on the other it's certain that many of the tales about Gulliver have been embroidered to a greater or lesser extent.
 So in the account that follows, I've tried to differentiate between the facts and the legends.